 Check out the latest look into Nittany Lion track and field practice

+2013 Recap...
 Kelly coached a trio of high flyers in the high jump during the 2013 campaign with senior Sean Reilly, junior Jon Hendershot, and sophomore Michael McClelland all bettering the seven-foot barrier during the indoor season.
-McClelland was a top Nittany Lion during the indoor season, clearing a lifetime-best 7-1 (2.16)
+McClelland was a top Nittany Lion during the indoor season, clearing a lifetime-best 7-1 (2.16).

 Hendershot and Reilly continued to improve during the outdoor season, led by Hendershot's school-record tying leap of 7-3.25 (2.22) at the Jim Thorpe Invitational.
 Reilly would enjoy a stellar final season in the Blue and White, clearing a career-high 7-2.25 (2.19) at the LSU Battle on the Bayou.
 Reilly continued to excel into the postseason, qualifying for the NCAA Outdoor Championships in the event, where we would finish 19th overall to earn USTFCCCA Honorable Mention All-America status.
 Both Hendershot and Reilly were consistent throughout the year, as the pair of Nittany Lions turned in scoring finishes at both the Big Ten Indoor and Outdoor Championships.

-Kelly signed on at Penn State in the summer of 2012 after enjoying a highly successful 11-year coaching stint at Rutgers, The State University of New Jersey.
-Prior to his departure from New Brunswick, he was overseeing the efforts of all the Scarlet Knight's field event athletes.
+Prior to Penn State...
+Kelly signed on at Penn State in the summer of 2012 after enjoying a highly successful 11-year coaching stint at Rutgers.
+Prior to his departure from New Brunswick, he was overseeing the efforts of all the Scarlet Knights' field event athletes.

 Kelly was also successful on the recruiting trail in 2013, adding in transfer triple jump standout Steve Waithe from Shippensburg University.
 Waithe was the PSAC Indoor and Outdoor Champion in the his signature event, and went on to All-America finishes at both Divison II Championships in 2013.
-Kelly also welcomes in-state sensation Cody Minnig from Neshaminy High School.
+Kelly also welcomed in-state sensation Cody Minnig from Neshaminy High School.
 With a PR of 10.73, Minnig was the No. 6 ranked Pennsylvania prep in the 100 meters in 2013, coming away with a fifth-place finish at the PIAA Outdoor Championships.
-Minnig was just as successful at the PFTCA State Championships during his senior indoor season, finishing second in the 60, third in the long jump, and fifth in the 200.
-Minnig boasts a long jump PR of 23-8.

-On the women's side, Kelly adds standout pole vaulter Lexi Masterson from Hempfield Area.
-Masterson was the PIAA runner-up in the event as a senior, and owns a lifetime-best clearance of 12-0.
+On the women's side, Kelly added standout pole vaulter Lexi Masterson from Hempfield Area.
+Masterson was the PIAA runner-up in the event as a senior and owns a lifetime-best clearance of 12-0.

 Kelly arrived at Rutgers in 2001, helping the Scarlet Knights to outstanding success in the Big East Conference, including three conference team titles.
-Individually, Kelly has guided 19 Big East Champions, as well as 45 All-Big East performers.
+Individually, Kelly guided 19 Big East Champions, as well as 45 All-Big East performers.
 In 2004, his athletes swept the top three spots in the decathlon at the Big East Outdoor Championships.
-Over his career, Kelly has led six athletes to the NCAA Championships.

 Prior to Rutgers, Kelly spent several seasons at Lehigh University, coaching all Mountain Hawk throwers.
 He is married to Maisha Kelly, who is a Senior Associate Director of Athletics and Senior Woman Administrator at Bucknell University.